 - Beware that most of the places charge core charges on battery purchases.

-Note that some vehicles are equipped with some advanced systems that may need special handling.
+Note that some vehicles are equipped with advanced systems that may need special handling.
 So, make sure to refer to the user’s manual for clear details on how to install the car battery.
-In case if you do think you cannot handle it by yourself even after going through all the instructions, do not take a chance.
+In case you do think you cannot handle it by yourself even after going through all the instructions, do not take a chance.
 Hire a mechanic to do it for you.